Travel Guide to Gabrovo, Bulgaria

-Lulasite is located sixteen kilometres from Gabrovo.
+Lulasite is located sixteen kilometers from Gabrovo.
 Known as the Lilac Resort, the air permeates with the floral scent.
-The area's claim to fame is the reported healing qualities for those suffering from asthma and other lung issues.
+The area’s claim to fame is the reported healing qualities for those suffering from asthma and other lung issues.

 The Gabrovo Orchestra began in 1960.
 Every year, the orchestra performs songs ranging from Dixie to swing.
 The Gabrovo Camera Orchestra includes sixteen string instruments and attempts to recreate the sounds of many ancient instruments.
 The Gabrovo Camera Orchestra only performs in September.

 Created in 1976, the Gabrovo Mime Theatre offers yearly performances.
 The group tours throughout Europe and has won many awards.

 Built-in 1835, the Tower Clock was built by Ivan Sahatchiyata and the bell came from Vienna.
 At almost 28 meters, the tower is one of the tallest in Bulgaria.

 The Dechovo House was built in 1835 as well.
 This is one of Bulgaria’s finest examples of Balkan Architecture.
 There is a great display of period furnishings within the home.

 The Lulyatsite Hotel Complex is located at the foot of the Balkan Range.
 The hotel is extremely inexpensive.
 There are a total of 17 single rooms, 44 double rooms, and 9 suites.
 Children under the age of two stay free.